If I subscribe to the new fiber optic service, what will my monthly cost be?

 Absolutely.
 You can stay with your satellite or cable television provider, keeping the same services and still sign up for fiber optic broadband for Internet service.
 In fact, because there will be multiple providers servicing our area, you will actually have a choice among cable television providers and competitive pricing is good for the consumer.
-As of now, there are only two communities in Maine that can boast competition among cable TV providers (Houlton and Hodgdon) – when our project is completed – there will be 4 in the State!
+Also, many streaming platforms now offer local channels and news.

 There are several reasons why fiber is a better option than DSL or cable: